bentettmar/bentettmar/README.md

 ---
 ## 🏢 Hire Me
-I have experience working in multiple programming languages.
-Such as Python, HTML, CSS, and JavaScript.
+I have experience working in multiple programming languages such as Python, HTML, CSS, and JavaScript.
 I offer software design in a range of languages starting at **£40 an hour**, contact me for specifics.
 For proof of my abilities please check my repositories or other projects.